MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-the-global-address-list-or-a-set-of-address-lists-for-a-store.md

 ﻿---
-title: 'How to: Get the Global Address List or a Set of Address Lists for a Store'
+title: 'Get the Global Address List or a Set of Address Lists for a Store'
-TOCTitle: 'How to: Get the Global Address List or a Set of Address Lists for a Store' ms:assetid: a361ac58-25c6-4ce1-97b0-403ad67ee7a4 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184631(v=office.15) ms:contentKeyID: 55119800
+TOCTitle: 'Get the Global Address List or a Set of Address Lists for a Store' ms:assetid: a361ac58-25c6-4ce1-97b0-403ad67ee7a4 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184631(v=office.15) ms:contentKeyID: 55119800